Natural hot springs at the Fairmont Hot Springs Resort in the Waterfall Pools |

 5 Activities to Try at Fairmont Hot Springs this Fall

-The Fairmont Hot Springs RV Resort is open for reservations through the Thanksgiving weekend and then on a first come first serve basis after that.
-This is a very convenient place to camp if you want to spend a weekend soaking in the hot springs several times a day.
+This is a very convenient place to camp if you want to spend a weekend soaking in the hot spring pools several times a day.
 You can purchase day pass for the hot pools and you'll receive a discount when you stay at the RV Resort.

-We also enjoyed the comfortable amenities at the RV Resort including full hook ups with power, and water.
+From the RV Resort we enjoyed running over to the hot pools in our bathrobes, so make sure you bring those with you.
+We also enjoyed the comfortable amenities at the RV Resort including full hook ups with power, water, and sewer.

 Alternately, try one of the new mountain view cabins where you'll get more of a glamping experience!
 You can read more about our stay in one of these deluxe cabins in my previous story: Five Reasons you need to Visit Fairmont Hot Springs Resort with your family.

-- and note if you stay in one of the cabins, you'll get unlimited access to the hot springs pools with your stay.
+- and if you stay in one of the cabins, you'll get unlimited access to the hot springs pools with your stay.

 2. Flying through the air on a Mineral Mountain Zipline Tour